 Fossil hunting is a great way to get out for the day, and a big hit for family fun.
 You get fresh air, lovely beaches, rock scrambling and lots of opportunities for learning.
-So why not pack a picnic and a fossil hunting kit bag (more on this below) and give summer a big send off by planning your visit to the Jurassic Coast.
+So why not pack a picnic and a fossil hunting kit bag (more on this below) and plan your visit to the Jurassic Coast.

 One of the great things about fossil hunting is that you don’t need any kit to start – although there are a few items that are worth having handy.
 Here’s a bagful for beginners that won’t break the bank, in fact, you’ve probably got some of them already…